Michel van Hulten

-Michael Henricus Maria (Michel) van Hulten (born March 9, 1930, in Batavia) is a retired Dutch politician.
+Michael Henricus Maria "Michel" van Hulten (9 March 1930 – 1 December 2025) was a Dutch politician.
 As a member of the Political Party of Radicals (PPR) he was a member of the Dutch parliament and he was the undersecretary of the Minister of Transport in Joop den Uyl's cabinet.

-Career
+Life and career

-Van Hulten trained as a human geographer and urban planner.
-He earned his PhD (Amsterdam University, 1962) with a thesis on Collectivization of Agriculture in the Polish People’s Republic, 1944-1960.
+Van Hulten was born in Batavia, and was trained as a human geographer and urban planner.
+He earned his PhD (Amsterdam University, 1962) with a thesis on Collectivization of Agriculture in the Polish People’s Republic, 1944–1960.

 He was a member of the Dutch parliament Senate for the PPR.
 Eighteen months later he moved to the House.
-May 1973 he took office as the undersecretary of the Minister of Transport, under premier Den Uyl.
+In May 1973, he took office as the undersecretary of the Minister of Transport, under premier Den Uyl.
 In this role in 1974, he introduced legislation implementing use of the tachograph to better control truck driving and mandatory driver rest periods.

 Van Hulten was a member of the Godebald-groep in the PPR and was in favor of cooperation of the PPR with the PvdA and D66 instead of cooperation with the Communist Party of the Netherlands.
 Van Hulten left the PPR in 1981.

-Over the course of his political career he has been a member of KVP, PPR, D66, GroenLinks and PvdA.
+Over the course of his political career, he has been a member of KVP, PPR, D66, GroenLinks and PvdA.

-From 1978 to 1996 he was employed by NGOs, the United Nations and the Dutch Government working in Mali, Burkina Faso, Djibouti, Malaysia, New York and Washington/The Hague.
-Dr. van Hulten was a researcher specializing on corruption and integrity in the New York Headquarters of UNDP in 1984–1986.
+From 1978 to 1996, he was employed by NGOs, the United Nations and the Dutch Government working in Mali, Burkina Faso, Djibouti, Malaysia, New York, Washington and The Hague. van Hulten was a researcher specializing on corruption and integrity in the New York Headquarters of UNDP in 1984–1986.

-He was Professor Governance (2007-2015) at SAXION University of Applied Sciences, School of Governance, Law and Urban Development.
-He worked for the World Bank (Global Coalition for Africa (1991-1996) and with NGOs with an anti-corruption focus, among others in Slovenia 2000–2002.
+He was Professor Governance (2007–2015) at SAXION University of Applied Sciences, School of Governance, Law and Urban Development.
+He worked for the World Bank (Global Coalition for Africa (1991–1996) and with NGOs with an anti-corruption focus, among others in Slovenia 2000–2002.

-The parliamentary elections in 1994 he was a candidate on behalf of D66, but he was not elected.
-In 1994/98 he was chairman of the program committee of D66.
+The parliamentary elections in 1994, he was a candidate on behalf of D66, but he was not elected.
+In 1994–98, he was chairman of the program committee of D66.